CSCI-109A-FRP/CSCI-109A-FRP.github.io/03_modeling.md

 ### Design features, drop features

-In the `designFeatures` function we applied mathematical transformations, convert strings to numbers, produced an amount of interaction terms, fixed a bug in the `first_time_elected` feature.
+In the `designFeatures` function we applied mathematical transformations, convert strings to numbers, produced an amount of interaction terms and fixed a bug in the `first_time_elected` feature.

 The partisanship function gives an indication in case a district is traditionally tied to a party rather than the other.